Local reporting brings light to a disputed abortion case

 A named source like Ms. Bernard is a good start, said Kathleen Culver, director of the Center for Journalism Ethics at the University of Wisconsin.
 If the Star had other sources, it may not have wanted to provide them at the risk of identifying the victim, she said.

 Ms. Bernard reported a June 30 medication abortion for a 10-year-old patient to the state health department on July 2, within the three-day requirement set in state law for a girl younger than 16, according to the report obtained by The Indianapolis Star and WXIN-TV of Indianapolis.

 In conservative media circles, questions raised about the sourcing quickly shifted to claims that the story was a lie.

 The Wall Street Journal, in an editorial on Tuesday, called it “an abortion story too good to confirm.”
 The Journal wrote that “all kinds of fanciful tales travel far on social media these days, but you don’t expect them to get a hearing at the White House.”

 Abortion foes sought to raise doubts about the veracity of the Indianapolis Star story, until Wednesday, when a man appeared in court in Franklin County, Ohio, for an arraignment on charges that he sexually assaulted the girl.
-A police investigator testified at the hearing that the defendan who was arrested on Tuesday, had confessed to raping the girl, as reported by Reuters.
+A police investigator testified at the hearing that the defendant who was arrested on Tuesday, had confessed to raping the girl, as reported by Reuters.

 ‘Correcting the record’